 Follow the sun as you travel through UNESCO highlights, historic ruins and pristine beaches.
-As our small, sleek ships navigate remote coves of the Greek Isles, the Italian and French Rivieras, Spain, Portugal and other destinations of the Mediterranean, enjoy water sports directly from the ship in many ports to experience your world up close.
+As our intimate yachts navigate remote coves of the Greek Isles, the Italian and French Rivieras, Spain, Portugal and other destinations of the Mediterranean, enjoy FREE use of marina water toys directly from the yacht to experience your world up close.
 Embark on Epicurean Expeditions, exploring vibrant cultures through culinary and wine adventures.

 From the resting place of Vasco de Gama at Jeronimos Monastery to the turrets of São Jorge Castle, Portugal’s capital Lisbon offers a deep dive into history.
 Take a tuk tuk through its narrow passages to experience it as the locals do.
 Along the Douro River lies Porto, renowned for its port wine – the Ferreira Caves being one of the oldest cellars in the country.
 Ascend the green slopes up to Monte for incredible sky-high views and the enchanting Madeira Botanical Gardens.
 Along the renowned Algarve region find an array of wonders in Portimão, such as the Megalithic Monuments of Alcalar and Praia da Rocha, the quintessential beach scene.

 Discover the iconic French Riviera (Côte d’Azur).
 Old Nice is vibrant and busy with various markets, narrow streets, colorful architecture and picturesque piazzas.
 The cobblestoned La Ponche quarter of Saint-Tropez recalls its past as a fishing village, although sleek yachts now outnumber fishing boats.
 Experience la vie en rose in Cannes at the Maison des Vins, a modern cellar with hundreds of bottles on display.
 Approached with special permission and usually only accessed by ferry, Isola del Giglio is truly a hidden gem and lies just off the coast of Tuscany.
 Within the French Riviera find Monte Carlo and its famous Place du Casino, a favorite spot of James Bond movies and real-life celebrities.
 Here, you may also experience the Monaco Grand Prix.